eclendenning-va/health-apis-data-query/data-query-tests/mock-database.md

 ```

  Files are specified relative to the index.yaml file.

  #### Data
- The Sentinel build will download `cdw-schemas` _sample_ archive and expand it in
+ The build will download `cdw-schemas` _sample_ archive and expand it in
  `target/cdw/samples`.
 This allows the same queries used to test the CDW database for XSD
  compliance to be used for local testing.